Commonly Asked Questions

 ibs-smart is covered by Medicare and Medicaid.

-Medicare and Medicaid do not cover telehealth services.
+Medicare and Medicaid may not cover telehealth services.
 If you would like to use your Medicare or Medicaid coverage, please work with your local physician.

 Where Can I Get My Blood Drawn for ibs-smart?